motech/motech/docs/source/get_started/integrate_commcare.rst

 is received.
 For each form and for each case type, a separate trigger and data source object will be created.
 This means that you can trigger tasks, when a certain form or case is received and use its fields in an action you select.
 The fields of forms and cases are based on the schema received from CommCareHQ.
-The Commcare module also provides an action for querying the CommcareHQ stock ledger for the stock transactions and trigger for retrieving the stock transactions.
+The Commcare module also provides an action for querying the CommCareHQ stock ledger for the stock transactions and a trigger for retrieving the stock transactions.